Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Affective Workload Allocation Controller

 In this section, we introduce our AWAC for MH-MR teams.
-The AWAC aims to enable human operators to collaborate more effectively with multi-robot systems and teammates by intelligently assigning appropriate workloads based on both subjective and objective measurements of cognitive workload of the operator and their teammates.
-For example, if one operator has a high cognitive workload, the proposed AWAC will assign more work to other operators to balance the workload.
-The AWAC is designed to improve the efficiency and effectiveness of MH-MR teams by mitigating the impact of cognitive workload on task performance.
+The AWAC aims to enable human operators to collaborate more effectively with multi-robot systems and teammates by intelligently assigning appropriate workloads based on both subjective and objective measurements of the CWL of the operator and their teammates.
+For example, if one operator has a high CWL, the proposed AWAC will assign more work to other operators to balance the workload.
+The AWAC is designed to improve the efficiency and effectiveness of MH-MR teams by mitigating the impact of CWL on task performance.
+Additionally, there is a supplementary website including more details of the AWAC at \url{https://sites.google.com/view/affective-workload-allocation}.

-To measure the operator's objective cognitive workload, we utilzed physiological and behavioral data collected from two commercially available wearable biosensors, the Empactica E4 \cite{empatica} and Emotiv Insight \cite{emotiv}, as well as a webcam such as the Intel RealSense.
-The data collected is then used as input for the affective prediction model (APM), which predicts the operator's affective states in real-time \cite{wang2022husformer}.
-By utilizing the high temporal resolution of these measurements, the APM provides a detailed understanding of the operator's affective states and supports the dynamic allocation of workloads in real-time.

-To measure the operator's subjective level of workload, we employed the instantaneous self-assessment (ISA) \cite{jordan1992instantaneous}, a self-reported tool that promptly evaluates an individual's current stress level.
-The ISA consists of questions regarding physical, emotional, and cognitive stress symptoms and provides a subjective evaluation based on the responses.
-The aim is to offer a convenient way of monitoring stress levels and supporting stress management.